ndm15/lab3/README.md

     `origin` remote to your local copy.
 Go to *VCS* > *Git* > *Pull…*.
     Before you click the “Pull” button, make sure that the remote is set (back) to `origin`.
-(Pulling from your fork won't do anything, since you're currently in synch with your fork.)
+(Pulling from your fork won't do anything, since you're currently in sync with your fork.)
 Complete the pull, and you should now have both the changes you made and the changes your TA made in one place.